friskel/WOJAKCOIN/README.md

 http://www.wojakcoin.org

-Copyright (c) 2009-2013 WojakCoin Developers
+Copyright © 2017 WojakCoin Developers

 What is WojakCoin?
 ----------------